-- Add boiling water to dates in a bowl, and allow to sit 2-3 minutes to soften.
-Add the dates and the water to a food processor bowl, and process until very smooth and the color lightens.6 ounces dates, ½ cup hot water
+- Add boiling water to dates in a bowl, and allow them to sit for 2-3 minutes to soften.6 ounces dates, ½ cup hot water

 Raspberry Chia Jam

-- In a small saucepan, add raspberries and date paste.
+- In a small saucepan, add the raspberries and date paste.
 Bring to a low boil over medium heat.
-Stir occasionally for 2-3 minutes, and then remove from heat.
-Add chia seeds, mix well, and set aside to thicken.4 ½ ounces frozen raspberries, ½ tablespoon chia seeds*, ¼ cup date paste
+Stir occasionally for 2-3 minutes and then remove the pot from the heat.
+Add the chia seeds, mix well, and set aside to thicken.4 ½ ounces frozen raspberries, ½ tablespoon chia seeds, ¼ cup date paste

-- Add the oats to a blender, and pulse 6-8 times.
+- Preheat your oven to 350 degrees Fahrenheit.
+Add the oats to a blender and pulse 6-8 times.
 The oats need to be broken up, but not blended into flour.1 cup oats

-- On a lined baking tray, scoop out 1 tablespoon balls of dough.
-I like to use a rounded tablespoon for this.
+- On a parchment paper-lined baking tray, scoop out 1 tablespoon balls of the dough.
+A small cookie scoop or rounded tablespoon works well for this.